 A member and/or employer can make extra contributions towards a member’s pension.
 There are many ways this can be done.

-Shared cost additional pension contributions (APCs)
+Additional pension contributions (APCs)

 Members have the option to buy extra pension of up to £7,026 per year.
 If they've more than one LGPS employment, this is the maximum altogether.
 They can buy the extra pension as a one-off lump sum or pay monthly.